 We live in an information society unprecedented in history.
-Constantly bombarded with images and words from radio, television, print media, and the Internet, we have scarcely a moment of quiet solitude to be in touch with our own inner voices.
-And, whatever our conscious mind is not aware of, or cares not to deal with in the moment, our subconscious mind is absorbing and filing away.
+Constantly bombarded with images and words from radio, television, print media, and the Internet, we have scarcely a moment of quiet solitude to hear our own inner voices.
+And therefore by extension, to be in touch with our innate wisdom.
+Whatever our conscious minds are not aware of, or care not to deal with in the moment, our subconscious is absorbing and filing away.
 Let’s face it; there are many external forces at work vying for a piece of our minds.

 We cannot be autonomous, free-thinking individuals who rule our own thoughts and beliefs unless we (a) apply discernment to what information sources we give our conscious attention to, (b) apply critical thinking to information we take in, rather than just accepting it at face value, (c) commit to decoupling from media channels that knowingly apply negative subconscious programming, and (d) combine thoughtful analysis with our feeling awareness of the truth.